cshum/raco/README.md

 fn().then(...).catch(...)
 ```

+## Yieldables

-To enable yieldable callbacks, yielding non-promise-nor-generator value pauses the current generator.
+Yieldable callback works by supplying an additional `next` argument.
+Yielding non-yieldable value pauses the current generator.
 Until `next(err, val)` being invoked by callback,
 where `val` passes back to yielded value, or `throw` if `err` exists.

-## Yieldables

-By default, the following objects are supported for `yield`:
+By default, the following objects are considered yieldable:
 * `Promise`
 * `Observable`
 * `Generator`

-Caco also accepts a yield mapper function,
+Caco also accepts a yield mapper callback function,
-so that one can basically yield anything.
+so that one can yield pretty much anything.

-#### var fn = caco(fn *, mapper)
+#### var fn = caco(fn*, mapper)

 ```js
 function mapper (val, cb) {